 Need I say more?
 I pay for the bigger account, with 4 devices and UHD content, but I don’t really see much of a difference on a 4K screen between UHD and FHD, frankly.
 If I think about it, since I pay monthly, I wonder if I can pay yearly.

 It’s really bad that WTA is not on it anymore since I watched as many matches of the Romanian ladies as possible, but I still keep it for the ATP games.
 And my father uses it, as well, and he would be really sad if he didn’t have it anymore.
-And I really can’t have my father sad, can I? :)
+And I really can’t have my father sad, can I? :) I also added WTAtv when it started to stream.
+Unfortunately, WTA’s streaming site doesn’t have an app.

 I’ve created the account the last time I’ve been to the states.
 It’s perfect for several people in the family (you can add up to 5, I think, under the $15/month contract).
 I pay monthly, cause I wasn’t sure I want to keep, but I’ll see if it’s possible yearly.
 I used to pay for Google Play Music, but I didn’t like it as much.
 I think Spotify has a better discovery engine and I like this a lot.